What is a Dynamic Purchasing System (DPS)?

 - After the DPS has been established, LCP members can run a competitive tendering exercise using DPS approved Suppliers and award local contracts;

-- By using the DPS there is no need for a LCP member to separately advertise its procurement requirement
+- By using the DPS there is no need for an LCP member to separately advertise its procurement requirement;

 - Encourages competition – it is easier for local Suppliers used by LCP members to get on to the DPS and join at any time during its period of validity;

 The new DPS will be available for use by LCP members in March 2019.
 The new DPS for Minor Works is in the pipeline.
 It is anticipated that it will be available for use by Summer 2019.

 DPS for Minor Works

-- Further details are provided in the Minor Works page
+- Please visit the Minor Works page for further information.